KumoCorp/kumomta/docs/reference/kumo/make_egress_path.md

 The value is specified as a integer in seconds, or as a string using syntax like `"2min"` for a two minute duration.

+## banner_timeout

+{{since('dev')}}

+How long to wait between a connection being established and receiving a 220 from a receiving host.
+The default is `60s`.

+In earlier versions of KumoMTA, this was rolled together into the `connect_timeout`.

 ## connect_timeout

 How long to wait between starting an SMTP connection and receiving a 220 from a receiving host.
 The default is `60s`.

+{{since('dev', inline=True)}}
+    The `connect_timeout` is now purely focused on the time it takes to establish a working connection.
+The time allowed for receiving the initial 220 banner has been separated out into `banner_timeout`.

 ## starttls_timeout
 How long to wait for a response after issuing a STARTTLS comand.
 The default is `5s`.